DDOLIB-CETIC-UCL/DDOLib/README.md

 2. **Clone the Repository**:
    Launch IntelliJ IDEA.
-   Select File > Open and navigate to the maxicp folder you cloned.
+   Select File > Open and navigate to the DDOLib folder you cloned.
    Open the `pom.xml` file.

 3. **Running the tests**:

-   From the IntelliJ IDEA editor, navigate to the `src/test/java` directory.
-   Right-click then select `Run 'All Tests'` to run all the tests.
+   For the IntelliJ IDEA editor, take a look at our [wiki page](wiki/tests.md) to learn about our tests convention and how to configure your IDE properly.

    From the terminal, navigate to the root directory of the project and run the following command:
     ```bash